 - Costs of producing advertising materials such as business cards, brochures, and web pages.

 - Costs of advertising events such as a publicity campaign or special promotional event.

 Advertising Expenses You Can Deduct

-You may deduct expenses for advertising your business.
+You may deduct expenses for advertising your business to customers.
 It's important to note that these must be ordinary and reasonable expenses for advertising.
-Some examples would be the printing of business cards, Yellow Pages ads, newspaper advertisements, TV and Radio ads costs (including production costs), and costs for setting up your business website.
+Some examples would be the printing of business cards, placing a Yellow Pages ad, running newspaper, TV, and radio advertisements (including production costs), and the costs for setting up your business website.